Mount Aso

 Kīlauea

 One of the world's most active volcanoes, Kīlauea has been erupting episodically from two vents in Halemaʻumaʻu crater since December 23, 2024.
-Episode 43 produced fountains up to 1,300 ft (400 m) on March 10, 2026, sending tephra into surrounding communities.
+By June 2026 the eruption has produced 48 distinct episodes, with lava fountains regularly exceeding 600–900 ft and covering much of the crater floor with fresh lava.

 Type